p-fernandez/picnic-planner/README.md

 ```

 For the tests is mandatory that the MongoDB instance is running.
 But the tests will be executed in a different database than when running the project locally so no records should be lost.

+## References

+This application server is based on the opinionated suggestions of Nest.js developers for the goal of providing a piece of functionality for this exercise.
+Real case scenario would lead me to different choices in regards of tooling, libraries, testing tools and coding style.